Part 1: A Great Beginner Quilt with Room to Grow

 The open spaces in Block 2 of both the 'double' and 'triple' Irish Chain blocks are perfect for adding quilting designs to personalize this beginner quilt pattern.

-With proper planning ahead of time, the Irish Chain creates a nice setting for small exchange blocks from your bee or quilt guild.
+With proper planning, the Irish Chain creates a nice setting for small exchange blocks from your bee or quilt guild—where the exchange block replaces the center square of the Block 2.

 These quilts don't need to stop at 'triple'.
 You can create as thick a chain as you'd like with a bit of pattern drafting.